 A Happy Medium for Translations

 Is there somewhere in between that could work for you?
 Absolutely.
-You don’t need to dedicate a bunch of resources to a top-tier TMS.
+You don’t need to dedicate a bunch of resources for a top-tier TMS.
 You also don’t need to manage everything through spreadsheets or Word documents.
 There are free TMS platforms out there.
 However, keep in mind that these free platforms are limited in functionality and may feel archaic at times.
 They usually are a mix of a platform and a spreadsheet and can take a lot of time for onboarding stakeholders.

 The Bottom Line / TLDR